-As a bicycle accident attorney, cyclist and advocate, I prepared this as an overview of laws that might be beneficial to Missouri cyclists.
+As an Atlanta personal injury attorney, I prepared this as an overview of laws that might be beneficial to Missouri cyclists.
 It is not a complete review of the laws.

 No caps except as to government agencies.
 A jury awards what is “fair and reasonable.”
 (Chapter 57 Revised Statutes of Missouri.)